mrubio7/Calculo-Lomo/README.md

 # About

-This is a own simple project to know how to use QTFramework.
+This is a own simple project to know how to use Qt Framework.

 ![CalcularLomo](./Screenshot.png)